cerebralideas/standards-of-practice/engineering/technical-standards.md

 ### A. Write code for the maintainers, not for the computers

 Computers can understand and execute the ugliest of code as long as it’s syntactically correct.
 This does not apply to humans.
-Because of this, the largest reason for standards in code authoring is for the human that will eventually own the code you write.
+Because of this, the largest reason for standards in code authoring is for the humans that own/read/maintain the code you write.

 Know that the original author of code is almost never the final maintainer of the code, so don’t write code for yourself.
-Write code for the unfortunate engineer that has to adopt it after inheriting it *from you*.
+Write code for the future engineer that has to adopt it after inheriting it *from you*.

 #### 1. Writing code is NOT an expression of individuality

-Code is community owned, represents PayPal and is explicitly for the customer.
+Code is community owned, represents PayPal and is explicitly for the customer and company.
 This means that all code looks like a single person wrote it with the express intent of the customer, as much as possible (don’t take this to a logical extreme).

 Conformity has a much higher value then uniqueness when it comes to the scale of PayPal and the reach of its products.
+If you want to propose a change or a new pattern, raise it to the team and come to a conclusion, **and then document that change**.

 #### 2. Cleverness has little long-term value

 Let us not confuse clever with smart.
 Cleverness can easily lead to hard to maintain, difficult to understand and frustrating to debug code as it focuses on the wrong goals: micro-optimizations or ultra succinctness.
-If there’s a more mundane/boring way to write code, that’s the preferred, smart way.
+If there’s a more mundane/boring/verbose way to write code, that’s the preferred, "smart" way.

 ### B. Design Patterns (Gang of Four)

-#### 1. Program to an interface, not an implementation
+#### 1. Program to an interface, not an implementation[1]

+There are language specific interpretations of this design principle, but I take this a bit more generic.
+The short of it is focus on how your API is going to be used, not how you have to implement the functionality.

 Whether it’s a module, widget, REST API, a model … write code that expresses an interface without the exposure of the implementation.
 Embrace the idea of public versus private, adhering to conventions and having a small, easy to understand footprint.
+Don't forget about the principle of least privilege.

-#### 2. Composition over inheritance
+#### 2. Composition over inheritance[2]

 Classical inheritance (what I call vertical inheritance) has many consequences.
 Composition (or what I call horizontal inheritance) is much easier to reason-about, debug and maintain.
-Try to avoid tall vertical inheritance models as they can be fragile and hard to maintain.
+Try to avoid tall vertical inheritance structures as they can be fragile and hard to maintain (fragile base class problem).
 Focus more on shallow inheritance models, aka composition.

-### C. Functional over object-oriented
+### C. Functional over object-oriented[3]

 Many programming language promote OOP with classes.
-But, these programming models can have side-effects: implicit state, vertical inheritance, exposure of implementation details etc.
+But, these programming models can have side-effects: implicit state, vertical inheritance, exposure of implementation details, etc. Of course, there are time where OOP is necessary; in those times, use it.
+This rule is more about preferring functional over OO.

-Rather, when possible use a “functional programming” model without an adherence on implicit state and side-effect free functions.
-This leads to more declarative and explicit code that will be easier to maintain and can be better performing.
+Rather, when possible use a “functional programming” approach without an adherence on implicit state and side-effect free functions.
+This leads to more declarative, decoupled, explicit, and modular code that will be easier to maintain and can be better performing.

-#### 1. Declarative over imperative
+#### 1. Declarative over imperative[4]

 Nothing is harder to grok, maintain and debug than imperative code.
 Rather than thinking in terms of writing procedural statements, write code that describes what it needs to do, not how.
 That way, each function describes its purpose and encapsulates the implementation of the logic and those hard to read procedural statements.

 #### 2. Explicit over implicit

-Write code in a way that limits it’s reliance on implicit state, especially when that state is mutable.
-Explicit code is always preferred because it’s contained, predictable and side-effect free.
-Don’t fall into the banana-gorilla problem.
+Write code in a way that limits it’s reliance on implicit state (state that "just exists" within the environment), especially when that state is mutable.
+Explicitness (operate only on what has been explicitly supplied) is always preferred because it’s contained, predictable and side-effect free.
+Don’t fall into the banana-gorilla problem[5].

 ### D. Communicate with code